samlemonsam/activityinfo/CONTRIBUTING.md

 ### Installing MySQL

-ActivityInfo uses MySql 5.5 for storage, and you will need a locally running database to run the application locally and to run tests.
+ActivityInfo uses MySql 5.5 for storage, and you will need a locally running database to run and test the application locally.

-Read the MySql documentation o [setting up MySql](https://dev.mysql.com/doc/refman/5.5/en/installing.html) on your local machine.
+Read the MySql documentation on [setting up MySql](https://dev.mysql.com/doc/refman/5.5/en/installing.html) on your local machine.

 ### Defining Gradle Properties